End-of-Year Planning: 5 Steps for a Fresh Start

 2. Think About Your Professional Development Goals

-After evaluating your successes, identify the areas in which you weren’t as successful.
-Try to pinpoint the cause: Were you unproductive?
-Did you have a poor work-life balance?
-While we understand not wanting to dwell on the year’s low points, you can learn a lot from examining where and why you struggled.
+While you don’t want to dwell on the year’s low points, you can learn a lot from examining where and why you struggled.

-If you feel you often weren’t the most productive, test out some new tactics to make the most of your work hours.
+If you feel you often weren’t the most productive, test out some new strategies to make the most of your work hours.
 Pick up a new daily planner to stay organized or create a new morning routine.

-3. Start Making Goals for Next Year
+3. Set Goals for Next Year

 Do you want to network more?
 Have you always wanted to learn how to be a better public speaker?
-Now is the perfect time to choose a few professional skills to pursue in 2024.
-By setting goals, you can hold yourself accountable and not let anything on your list become forgotten.
-Try to include both business objectives and professional improvements in your list of goals.
+Now is the perfect time to choose a few professional skills to pursue in 2026.

-Once you determine your goals, plan how you’ll reach them.
-Keep yourself motivated with smaller goals and milestones that will get you to the finish line — think quarterly or even monthly.
-You’ll be able to track your progress throughout the year and prioritize what task needs to be completed first, giving you a higher chance of success.
+Keep yourself motivated with smaller goals and milestones that will get you to the finish line — think quarterly, monthly or even weekly.
+You’ll be able to track your progress throughout the year and prioritize what needs to be completed first, boosting your chance of success.

-4. Meet with Your Supervisor and Mentor
+4. Meet With Your Supervisor and Mentor

-Come to this meeting ready to share your goals, aspirations and worries.
 Are you looking to take on more responsibility?
 Are you struggling with marketing?
 Don’t be afraid to ask for support.
 This conversation can help you take an important step, with your manager along your side providing feedback on your goals and dreams.

 5. Review Your Professional Path